sjefvanleeuwen/showcase/docs/kubernetes/setup-aks-cluster.md

 You should see the single node kubernetes cluster in ready state.

-**note** at the time of this writing the cluster

-Please stop the cluster when you don't need it to save costs (you will still have to pay for storage)...
+**note** Please stop the cluster when you don't need it to save costs (you will still have to pay for storage)...

 ```
 az aks stop --resource-group showcase --name showcase